snap-stanford/snap-python/doc/source/reference/composite.rst

         Returns a list of the keys in the hash table.

+    .. describe:: values()

+        Returns a list of the values in the hash table.

+    .. describe:: clear()

+        Clears the contents of the hash table.

+    .. describe:: copy()

+        Copies the contents of the hash table.

+    .. iter(H)

+        Returns an iterator over all the keys in the hash table.

     .. describe:: pop(Key)

         Removes *Key* and its value from the hash table and returns its value.